Daniel-KM/Omeka-S-module-Sparql/README.md

 > are available on [GitLab], which seems to respect users and privacy better
 > than the previous repository.__

-[Sparql] is a module for [Omeka S] that create a triplestore and a sparql server that allows to query json-ld Omeka S database via the [sparql language].
+[Sparql] is a module for [Omeka S] that creates a triplestore and a sparql server that allows to query json-ld Omeka S database via the [sparql language].
 The query can be built via a form in any page or via the endpoint, compliant with the [sparql protocol version 1.0] and partially version 1.1.

-The main interest of a sparql search against api or sql search is that it is a much more global search: requests are not limited to the database, but to all the linked data.
+The main interest of a sparql search against api or sql search is that it is a much more global search: requests are not limited to the database, but to all the linked data, that can be federated.
 So this a powerful search tool useful when you have many relations and normalized data (dates, people, subjects, locations, etc.), in particular via the module [Value Suggest] and values that uses common ontologies with right precise usage of each properties and classes.
 If you have custom ontologies, publish them and take them stable to allow richer results.

 Furthermore, results may be a list of data, but sparql graphs too.

-**WARNING**: This is a work in progress and the [sparql protocol version 1.1] is not fully implemented yet.
+**WARNING**: This is a work in progress and the [sparql protocol version 1.1] is not fully implemented yet when using internal sparql endpoint.

 For a big base or full support of the sparql specifications, in particular the [sparql protocol version 1.1], it is recommended to use an external sparql